JunjianChi/spinforge/README.md

 ## Benchmarks

-The benchmark times the distributed forward+adjoint step against the same operator on a correct, GPU-direct NCCL baseline with naive communication scheduling.
+The benchmark times the distributed forward+adjoint step against the same operator on the same eight GPUs, with correct GPU-direct NCCL communication but naive scheduling.
 It runs on two GPU generations, Ampere and Hopper, and the speedup reproduces on both.
 Conditions:

 - 8x NVIDIA A800-SXM4-80GB with NVLink, and 8x NVIDIA H20 with NVSwitch